coderomm/CodeXSnips/README.md

 ﻿# CodeXSnips

-Welcome to CodeXSnips, a collaborative platform for sharing and exploring code snippets in real-time. good
+Welcome to CodeXSnips, a collaborative platform for sharing and exploring code snippets in real-time.

 ## Table of Contents
 - [Introduction](#introduction)